pakozm/xemsg/README.md

 Inputs:

-- s: socket number identifier.
+- s: SP socket object.
 - level: a number indicating the protocol level related with the option.
   Use `xe.NN_SOL_SOCKET` for generic socket-level options;
   socket type for socket-type-specific options (e.g. `xe.NN_SUB`);